kmsholcomb/style-guidelines/style_guidelines_carina.md

 Certain text should be formatted differently from the surrounding text to designate a special meaning or to make the text stand out to the user.
 Usually this formatting is accomplished by applying a different font treatment (such as bold, italics, or monospace).

 - For text you want to emphasize, use italics.
-Example: Offset _must_ be a multiple of the limit (or zero)
+Example: The offset _must_ be a multiple of the limit (or zero).

 - For error messages, use monospace.
 Example: `The user does not have permission to perform this action.`